https://www.humantruth.info/aruba.html

 Health:

 Aruba is a pretty unhealthy country.
-And finally, it does worse than average in its fertility rate9 (amongst the highest in The Americas).
-The number of overweight adults has increased by 14% over the last 40 years.
+And finally, it does worse than average when it comes to its fertility rate9 (amongst the worst in The Americas).
+The number of overweight adults has increased by 14% during the past 40 years.
 Aruba's peak fertility rate was 4.82 in 1960.Fertility Rate 2.0 is best9 | ||

 ---|---|---|